 - Making an Impact on Out-of-School Time is a new publication giving a comprehensive investigation to after-school care. http://www.niost.org/

-SEDL and its seven partners in the National Partnership for Quality Afterschool Learning collaborate and work with other afterschool experts to provide models, tools, and assistance that afterschool programs need to offer high quality, research based academic content while attracting high levels of student participation. http://www.sedl.org/afterschool/
+The SEDL National Center for Quality Afterschool* collaborates and works with other afterschool experts to provide models, tools, and assistance that afterschool programs need to offer high quality, research based academic content while attracting high levels of student participation. http://www.sedl.org/afterschool/

 U.S. Department of Agriculture – School Meals

-The Child Nutrition program of the Food and Nutrition Service provides information on the after-school snack program, including eligibility and reimbursement. http://www.fns.usda.gov/cnd
+The Child Nutrition program of the Food and Nutrition Service provides information on the after-school snack program, including eligibility and reimbursement.
+Visit at http://www.acf.hhs.gov/

 U.S. Department of Health and Human Services